-It’s a New Year and many of us are looking to start the New Year out on the right foot financially.
-Couple this with the upcoming tax season and this is prime time for the financial product sales types.
-Before buying ANY financial product make sure that this product is right for you in terms of your overall financial situation.
-Financial products are tools and just like your projects around the house you should use the right tool for the job and not the tool that the financial rep wants to sell to you.
+Before buying ANY financial product make sure that this product is right for you in terms of your unique, personal financial situation.
+Financial products are tools and just like your projects around the house you should use the right tool for the job, not the tool that the financial rep wants to sell to you.

-Here are three products that you should consider avoiding:
+Here are three financial products that you should consider avoiding.

 Proprietary Mutual Funds

 It is not uncommon for registered reps and brokers to suggest mutual funds from the family run by their employer.
 In many cases they are incentivized or even required to do so.
 While some of these funds are perfectly fine, all too often in my experience they are not.
 Whether via high fees and/or low performance these are often investments to be avoided.

 A lawsuit against Ameriprise Financial brought by a group of participants in the company’s retirement plan alleged the company breached its Fiduciary duty by offering a number of the firm’s own funds in the plan and that these funds then paid fees back to Ameriprise and some of its subsidiaries as revenue sharing.
 The suit was ultimately settled.

 JP Morgan also settled a suit by some retail investors over the bank steering clients into their more expensive proprietary funds over those of other families.

 It is important that you understand the ABCs of mutual fund share classes.
 In the commissioned/fee-based world reps often sell mutual funds that offer compensation to them and to their broker-dealers.
 A shares charge an up-front commission plus a trailing fee (often a 12b-1) of somewhere in the neighborhood of 0.25% or more.